SIGN UP TO BE A SEEDS MEETING MENTOR BY JULY 6, 2020

 If you are matched with a student, your primary role as a meeting mentor will be to help guide your student through the meeting and to share your personal experiences in the field of ecology.
 You will share your advice, help them select sessions, introduce them to others, explain research being presented, be a familiar face among the thousands.
 You are also encouraged to attend their presentations at the meeting.
 A meeting mentor should be active and engaged in ecology bringing with them a positive view of ecology and research while at the same time sensitive to the non-traditional views of science that some students may bring to the meeting.

-If matched, your role will begin in late spring when you receive your student’s contact information and they receive yours.
-SEEDS staff will ask for communication with your student throughout the summer.
+If matched, your role will begin in late summer when you receive your student’s contact information and they receive yours.
+SEEDS staff will ask for communication with your student before the meeting.
 During this time, you and your student will get to know each other via email and/or phone exchanges.
 You will also help answer any of their questions or concerns before the meeting.

 At the Meeting

-Once at the meeting, we ask that mentors meet with their students at least once a day.
-This daily interaction can be going to a session together, attending a SEEDS or social event, sharing a meal, etc. Mentoring is a lot of responsibility and we want our students to feel welcome, encouraged and treated with respect.
-Anticipated commitment is about 30-60 minutes per day.
+Once at the meeting starts, we ask that mentors meet with their students at least once a day. .
+Mentoring is a lot of responsibility and we want our students to feel welcome, encouraged and treated with respect.
+Anticipated commitment is about 15-30 minutes per day.

 ESA Meetings Code of Conduct